smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Media Clock/index.md

 !@

 !!!
 NOTE
-CountRate has a default Value of 1.0 and will the CountRate will be reset to 1.0 if this parameter is omitted from the SetMediaClockTimer request.
+CountRate has a default Value of 1.0, and the CountRate will be reset to 1.0 if any SetMediaClockTimer request does not have the parameter set.
 To ensure that you maintain the correct CountRate in your application make sure to set the parameter in all SetMediaClockTimer requests (including when sending a RESUME request).
 !!!